Canta (magazine)

 Canta (stylised CANTA) is the official magazine of the University of Canterbury Students' Association (UCSA) of the University of Canterbury, established in 1930.

 The magazine generally features a light-hearted tone, with an emphasis on short, image-heavy articles.

 Canta is a member of the Aotearoa Student Press Association (ASPA) and the New Zealand Press Council.

-Previous issues are archived and freely available in electronic form on the website of the National Library of New Zealand.
+A full run of CANTA is held at the Macmillan Brown Library and is freely available in electronic form on the UC in Print site of UC Library.
+Some copies are also archived and freely available in electronic form on the website of the National Library of New Zealand.

 Publication information

 Canta is freely available around The University of Canterbury campus every second Monday in term time.
 It is 48 pages long.
 The Managing Editor is Liam Donnelly and Print Editor is Liam Stretch.
 There are over 60 regular contributors.

 There are a variety of sections which typically appear in every issue.
 These include: